godatadriven/godatadriven-blog/content/experiments-day.md

 ## I love experiments

 GoDataDriven is excited to invite you for I love Experiments, August 30, one day full of experiments.
-This day is organizd together with Arjan Haring, Social Entrepreneur at The Control Group.
+This day is organizd together with [Arjan Haring](https://medium.com/i-love-experiments "Arjan Haring"), Social Entrepreneur at The Control Group.

 You have the unique opportunity to work with Sinan Aral, the David Austin Professor of Management and Professor of Information Technology and Marketing at the MIT Sloan School of Management.

-His research focuses on social contagion, product virality and measuring, and managing how information diffusion in massive social networks such as Twitter and Facebook affects information worker productivity, consumer demand, and viral marketing.
+Sinan Aral's research focuses on social contagion, product virality and measuring, and managing how information diffusion in massive social networks such as Twitter and Facebook affects information worker productivity, consumer demand, and viral marketing.

 ## Programm
-There are three ways in which you can attend this day.
+Are you interested in experimentation within your organization, or already running your own experiments?
+Join the workshop, the presentation or the executive dinner.
+Read more about the three ways in which you can attend this day:

 ### Afternoon

 13:00 — Work in small teams on a real case with Sinan

-For who is this?
-Seasoned lean startup experts, more advanced data scientists, product managers or senior engineers, senior designers.
+For who is this? **Seasoned lean startup experts, more advanced data scientists, product managers or senior engineers**, senior designers.
 Required is experience working in a data-driven organisation.

 Seats are limited.
 Register here